Spanish Possessive Adjectives: Key Rules Explained With Examples (Use & Omit)

 As she explains whose workspace are whose, she uses several Spanish possessive adjectives:

 “Este es tu escritorio.
 La sala de reuniones tiene su proyector y sus sillas.
 Puedes usar su microondas en la cocina.
 Esa es la oficina de nuestro jefe, con su propio baño.
 Mis compañeros y yo tenemos nuestros escritorios unidos.”
-[This is your desk.
+(This is your desk.
 The meeting room has its projector and chairs.
 You can use its microwave in the kitchen.
 That’s our boss’s office, with his own bathroom.
-My colleagues and I have our desks combined.]
+My colleagues and I have our desks combined.)

-You’re at awe of all the use of Spanish possessive adjectives.
-You want to learn them, too!
 Lucky for you Spring Spanish (a project I co-founded) has a great video explaining (almost) everything about the topic, and after that, you can read our in-depth blog post about possessive adjectives in Spanish:

-1. What are Spanish Possessive Adjectives?
+1. What are Spanish possessive adjectives?

 You most certainly know that adjectives are descriptive words that modify nouns.